Quriosity0/Abaddon-Linux/README.md

 ### Abaddon-Linux
-An alternative Discord client with voice support made with C++ and GTK 3 for linux.
+An alternative Discord client with voice support made with C++ and GTK 3 for linux

 ## If you want to build it manually
 1. Install dependencies